-The Principal Investigator carries the primary responsibility of the research/study and to ensure the well-being of research participants.
+The Principal Investigator carries the primary responsibility of the research/study and to ensure the wellbeing of research participants.
 Researchers must be suitably qualified and technically competent to carry out the proposed research.
 Questions to ask:

-- a) Is the researcher conducting the study/research in a discipline they are knowledgeable in? - b) Does the researcher have any knowledge of ethics or training in ethics?
+d) Is the researcher conducting the study/research in a discipline they are knowledgeable in?

+e) Does the researcher have any knowledge of ethics or training in ethics?

 Principal Investigators must disseminate research results or findings and have the responsibility to report back to the participants or participant communities where appropriate.
-(In accordance to the norm of role player engagement and collaboration).
+(In accordance with the norm of role-player engagement and collaboration).